sstern62/Voices-in-the-Wilderness-Wolves-in-the-USA/README.md

 - new_text.concordance('killed')
 - new_text.concordance('death')
 ```
 Once I compared those results, I then had NLTK generate a text portion from the PDF, which was my main point of anaysis and visualization of the PDF data.
+I used this as my main point of analysis as it removed my own bias and stopped me from hunting for specific terms in the reports.
 ```
 new_text.generate(length=100, text_seed=None, random_seed=42)
 ```